Manufacturing Deals Review

 The Plastic Packaging Tax, introduced during 2022, is continually evolving, and is designed to encourage businesses to embed circularity into products and to reduce the use of virgin plastic.
 There is a long journey ahead towards becoming a truly circular economy, but we are seeing the impact of legislation drive change in material choices, for example reducing volumes of plastic in certain food segments and replacing with more paper and recyclable aluminium and foil products.

 The market has faced a cocktail of challenges, with cost pressures being a major theme.
-Inflation (which is subsiding but could be impacted again by political developments), high interest rates, and the ability to pass-through price increases, meaning strategies need to be carefully designed with clear plans in place, while enhancing efficiencies to improve margins and bottom line will continue to differentiate stronger business models.
+Inflation, high interest rates, and the ability to pass-through price increases, meaning strategies need to be carefully designed with clear plans in place, while enhancing efficiencies to improve margins and bottom line will continue to differentiate stronger business models.

 Packaging M&A will remain an attractive option as corporates and PE backed businesses seek growth in the midst of a challenging climate, as well as identifying opportunities to achieve leading positions in chosen markets and to build up specialist capabilities in attractive niches.
 Companies continue to find opportunities and value through M&A: gaining market share, access to innovative products or process and/or people will continue to drive activity in the space.